grufftech/grufftech/README.md

 - 📄 My experience can be found [on my resume](https://adambaird.ca/resume).

-- 🔭 My current sideprojects are [streamkit](https://streamkit.fly.dev).
+- 🔭 My current sideprojects are [streamkit](https://streamkit.fly.dev), and about a half dozen ML/AI-based prototypes.

 <h3 align="left">Connect with me:</h3>
 <p align="left">